 We started our Learning for Tomorrow initiative because we believe learning is an important first step and one of the best starts in life a child can have.
 That’s why in 2015 alone we’ll be helping 10 million children get access to a quality education.

 It’s been fascinating learning about different schools around the world, and we’ve loved meeting all the kids in our film and photos.
-Not forgetting, of course, so many proud mums!
+Not forgetting, of course, so many proud parents!

 Proud the whole world over

-We learned very quickly that if there’s one thing all mums share, it’s a bursting pride on a child’s first day at school.
-It seems no mother can resist the ‘first day photo’, complete with extra-brushed hair, shined shoes and a jumper two-sizes-too-big.
+We learned very quickly that if there’s one thing all parents share, it’s a bursting pride on a child’s first day at school.
+It seems no parent can resist the ‘first day photo’, complete with extra-brushed hair, shined shoes and a jumper two-sizes-too-big.
 (Yet despite all our tidying and fixing, they never look quite so smart when they come tumbling out of the classroom.)

 First day nerves – for you both

 Understandably, many kids get nervous the night before their first day at school.
 So many unknowns!
 Yet with a whirlwind of emotions to manage, it’s often parents who are more anxious.
 Will the day be a success?
 Where has the time gone?
 How are my kids growing up so fast?
 It’s oddly reassuring to think we’re all worrying about the same things.

 How did you mark your child’s first day at school?
 Or even your own?
 It’s been truly fascinating learning about the first day traditions in different cultures.
 Like how children in India touch the feet of their elders to seek blessings before setting off to school.
 Or how Turkish mothers pin evil-eye charms inside children’s uniform, to keep the little ones safe on their big adventure.